-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) - The amendments are effective for annual periods beginning on or after 1 January 2016.
+Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) without set effective date yet.
 The amendments clarify the accounting for transactions where a parent loses control over a subsidiary that does not constitute a business as defined in IFRS 3 Business Combinations.
 A parent's gain or loss resulting from the above transaction is recognized in the parent's profit or loss only to the extent of the unrelated investors' interests in the associate or joint venture.